Chuba Akpom: PAOK

-On 2 August 2018, Akpom joined Greek Super League club PAOK Salonika on a three-year deal, for £900,000.
-On 25 August, he made his debut with the club as a substitute in a 1–0 home win game against Asteras Tripoli.
+On 2 August 2018, Akpom joined Greek Super League Greece club PAOK on a three-year deal, for £900,000.
+On 25 August, he made his debut with the club as a substitute in a 1–0 home win game against Asteras Tripolis.
 On 11 November, he scored his first goal in a 2–1 home league win game against Panetolikos.

 In March 2019 the BBC said that Akpom was a key player in PAOK's title push.
 He was an unused substitute on 21 April 2019 when PAOK beat already relegated Levadiakos to confirm their first Super League title in 34 years.

-He scored the only goal in PAOK's 2019 Greek Cup Final win against AEK Athens.
+He scored the only goal in PAOK's 2019 Greek Cup final win against AEK Athens.

 On 6 August 2019, he scored against Ajax in the first leg of their UEFA Champions League third qualifying round tie that ended as a 2–2 draw.
-He scored his first goal of the 2019–20 Superleague Greece in a 2–1 home win against Panionios on 1 September.
-On 1 March 2020, receiving a great pass from Omar El Kaddouri inside the penalty area, Akpom cut to a shooting position, subsequently whipping an excellent effort beyond the opposing goalkeeper, to open the score in a frustrating 1–1 away draw against Xanthi F.C.
-It was his 7th goal for Super League in the most productive year in his career so far.
+He scored his first goal of the 2019–20 Super League Greece in a 2–1 home win against Panionios on 1 September.
+On 1 March 2020, receiving a great pass from Omar El Kaddouri inside the penalty area, Akpom cut to a shooting position, subsequently whipping an excellent effort beyond the opposing goalkeeper, to open the score in a frustrating 1–1 away draw against Xanthi It was his 7th goal for Super League in the most productive year in his career so far.